-CareClinic is a one-stop personal health app, providing numerous useful features to help you maintain a personal health record.
+CareClinic is a one-stop personal health app, that provides numerous useful features to help you maintain a personal health record.
 Create a self-care action plan, add medications, supplements, diet, physical activities, and therapies you receive.
-You can even set your healthcare team that manages your health and pregnancy.
-Add your physician, RN and family members to keep them in the loop.
+You can even set your a healthcare team that manages your health and pregnancy.
+Add your physician, RN, and family members to keep them in the loop.

 The diary entry feature lets you make entries about your daily life.
 Use the app’s diary entry feature to track day-to-day activities or events you encounter.
 You will realize how important it is to monitor your days during your pregnancy.
 13 DPO might sound simple when we talk, but in reality, keeping track of days can be difficult.
 Track your periods to learn the cycles, duration and when you have an increased chance of getting pregnant.
 You can read more about menstrual cycles and period tracking on our blog here.

 The symptom tracker lets you add symptoms you are experiencing.
 You can start tracking them even before 13 DPO if you experience any of the symptoms mentioned above.
 Including pregnancy, if you have any medical conditions or medications, you can start tracking your symptoms before seeking medical attention and compare how well the therapy relieves you from symptoms after visiting the doctor’s office.
 This helps seek medical attention during pregnancy-related symptoms, which might lead to complications.